danbartlett-twilio/voice-from-pool/README.md

 ### Further Expansion

 This demonstration works for countries and regions.
-You could certainly get more grainular by parsing the TO number beyond the first two characters (area codes) to localize FROM number selection even further.
+You could certainly get more granular by parsing the TO number beyond the first two characters (area codes) to localize FROM number selection even further.

 Also important to mention that Twilio has a terrific service called Verify, which handles delivering user verification on voice as well as many other channels [Twilio Verify](https://www.twilio.com/verify).
 If you need to implement or upgrade your 2FA solution, check out Verify!